Lachlan-Mayne/english-notes/pete r/English.md

 - Peter Weir doesn't actually show Truman crossing the threshold even though it plays such a major part of his life
 - Christof starts talking to Truman directly even though he knows he won't get a response
 - Christof realises he can't stop him with the actors as they don't have the qualifications
+- Christof turns the show back on as soon as he gets visuals of Truman back "That's our hero shot"
 - Christof doesn't take Truman's determination to escape from his world and he has to take more and more drastic actions to make Truman turn back
 - "Is that the best you can do?
 You're gonna have to kill me!" - Talking directly to Christof, breaking the 4th wall
 -